Interview with Desmond O'Connell

 Description

 Desmond O’Connell was born in London in 1919.
 He followed in his brother’s footsteps by joining the Royal Air Force Voluntary Reserve in 1939.
 He went to Cambridge to commence pilot training but half the contingent were transferred to become Observers.
 He was posted to 502 squadron to Aldergrove and then to Limavady in Northern Ireland.
 One night the squadron were detailed to attack the Bismarck and were loaded with extra petrol tanks, bombs and depth charges.
 However the plane could not take the extra weight and crashed three miles from base.
 On making his way out of the plane, one of the extra fuel tanks ruptured and Desmond was dowsed with petrol.
 When Desmond did make the escape, the plane was on fire and he suffered catastrophic burns.
-When he was in hospital, his parents were called for by the doctor, who asked his mother where she would like him to be buried.
-She wouldn’t accept this and Desmond was transferred by hospital plane to RAF Halton Hospital.
+While he was hospitalised, his parents were called for by the doctor, who asked his mother where she would like him to be buried.
+She would not accept this and Desmond was transferred, by hospital plane to, RAF Halton Hospital.
 His plane was escorted by two fighters who did a victory roll over the airfield as his plane landed.
-Desmond then began years of recuperation and endured twenty nine operations as a member of Archibald McIndoe’s Guinea Pig Club.
+Desmond then began years of recuperation and endured 29 operations as a member of Archibald McIndoe’s Guinea Pig Club.

 Creator